telsahy/capstone-34/README.md

 A project to harvest corpora for Egyptian Arabic and Gulf Arabic from Twitter, conduct descriptive analyses of the resulting corpora, and show that a simple classifier can predict dialect quite effectively.

 ## Getting Started
-Clone this repository to your local harddrive: git clone https://github.com/username/projectname.git
+Clone this repository to your local harddrive: git clone https://github.com/telsahy/capstone-34.git

 ### Prerequisites
-The packages you need to install and how to install them:
+Install dependencies from the included `requirements.txt` file by running either of the following commands:
-1. # installing dependencies from file
+- !pip install -r requeriments.txt
-2. $ pip install -r requeriments.txt
+- $ pip install -r requeriments.txt

 ## Harvesting Twitter Data and Required Infrastructure
 ### Streaming: